oskstr/katacoda-scenarios/lambda-authorizer-with-serverless/step1.md

 `cd project-red`{{execute}}

-Now that we are in the correct folder we can initialize the project:
+Now that we are in the correct folder we can initialize the project with default settings:

 `npm init -y`{{execute}}